RoPerrier/CTJ/README.md

 ```

-You can also use a modified version of ACJ, using theb same optimisation than CTJ :
+You can also use a modified version of ACJ, using the same optimisation than CTJ :

 ```py
 ACJ(worst_element, best_element, shade, true_values = real_values, assessment_method = acj_assessment_method, entropy = True)